administratorius/litbackup/README.txt

 * simple - written in BASH, requires "rsync" and "find"
 * totally FREE - released under GPL v3

+Idea:

 Simple tools are super easy to manage.
-Specifying particular backup sources, disabling recursion, excluding temporary files, keeping servers clean lets you focus to your primary job.
-You need to customize it (same as any other tool), but this gives you a simple and effective solution.
+Specifying particular backup sources, disabling recursion, excluding temporary files, keeping servers clean lets you do your backups precisely when needed and very quickly.

-CURRENT STATUS: Working with a few caveats.
+CURRENT STATUS:

 I have a full day/night job and a family, so time is limited.
 If someone is willing to help me fine tune this thing I would like to chat with you.

-a.k.a.
+I have some ideas.

 "Documentation":

 * "backup.sh" - it is usually run during off-peak night hours.
 It looks for changes in your server since the last backup and rsync's them.
 This